 Stipulate that the presence of a Department staff shall not lessen the obligation of the Contractor for performance in accordance with the contract requirements, or be deemed a defense on the part of the Contractor for infraction thereof.
 Department staff are not authorized to revoke, alter, enlarge, relax, or release any of the requirements of the Contract Documents.
 Any omission or failure on the part of the Department staff to disapprove or reject any work or material shall not be construed to be an acceptance of any such defective work or material.
 Notification of an omission or failure will be documented by the Contracts Officer.

+Ownership of Documents and Materials

+Ownership of all materials, documentation, and data shall belong exclusively to the County.
+These materials and documentation, whether completed or not, shall be the property of the County, whether the work for which they are made is executed or not.
+The Contractor shall not use these materials on any other work or release any information about these materials without the express written consent of the County.

+The County, as owner of the materials, documentation, and data prepared for its project, has the right to use the project documents as a prototype to demonstrate scope, size, functional relationships, etc., to a Contractor providing a similar project.

 Insurance.

 In addition to any other forms of insurance or bonds required in the Contract Documents, the Contractor shall provide and maintain the following insurance.